Last reviewed April 2, 2023

 - Contacts stored in your phone sync with messaging apps and cloud accounts, so numbers you try to delete in one place may be preserved somewhere else.

 - Back up and delete messages regularly to store as little as possible on a single device or account.
 Create a process for reviewing content, including documents and multimedia messages, and store downloads or screenshots on an encrypted external storage device.
+Be aware that these messages may exist in the WhatsApp account of the person you sent them to.

 - Disappearing message functions on Signal and WhatsApp allow you to automatically delete messages after a certain time.
 Turn these on if you are concerned about your phone being taken and your messages being accessed.